mcamac/stijl/README.md

     return <ui.Row>
       // All components have default flex-box styles
       <ui.Col
-        // special props are available for consistent configuration
-        // of gutters and spacing
-        margin padding
         // do custom style using the css prop css={{
           background: theme.backgroundCard,